AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-Code Listing 2 to Code Listing 12 show an example program to configure reset using LVD interrupt in the driver part.
+Code Listing 2 through Code Listing 12 provide example programs that demonstrates how to configure the reset using an LVD interrupt in the driver part.

 Code Listing 2 Example program to SysReset_GetResetReason in driver part